CraftomeCJ/learningJournal/May2022/learningJournal20220505.md

 <!-- Work => 3 tasks -->
 <!--learn To identify my three highest-leverage activities in my work,
-first => make a list ==> capture all of the tasks I'm responsible for in my job od a typical month. second ask myself => if I could only do one thing on that list all day long, ==> which item on the list would add the most value to my company?
+first => make a list ==> capture all of the tasks I'm responsible for in my job of a typical month. second => ask myself ==> if I could only do one thing on that list all day long, ==> which item on the list would add the most value to my company?
-Third ask myself => the same question ==> If I could do only one more thing on your list of key tasks, which would be the second activity that contributes the most value to my company? last ask myself again ==> ask yourself what the third most important task is.-->
+Third => ask myself ==> the same question ==> If I could do only one more thing on your list of key tasks, which would be the second activity that contributes the most value to my company? last => ask myself again ==> ask yourself what the third most important task is.-->
-- [x] I will redo Day 12 to 16 (VID#49 to #69) State Management from scratch in study table at 11am to 7.30pm today
+- [x] I will rebuild BentoApp using NPM init react native template with typescript and compile with Metro bundler from scratch in study table at 1400 to 2100pm today
 <!-- - [] I will do [most important work task here] with my laptop at 10am in the office table -->
 <!-- - [] I will do [second important work task here] with my laptop at 2pm in the office table -->
 <!-- - [] I will do [third important work task here] with my laptop at 4pm in the office table -->
-- [x] I must start writing Learning Journal for 70 minutes at 11pm in my study table in my bedroom today
+- [x] I must start writing Learning Journal for 70 minutes at 2300pm in my study table in my bedroom today
 <!--note - [x] I will plan and write next day daily goals for 20min at 12.10pm in the study table today -->

 <!-- Home Life => 1 task -->